learningequality/kolibri/docs/howtos/installing_pyenv.md

   - For **bash**:

-    Stock Bash startup files vary widely between distributions in which of them source which, under what circumstances, in what order and what additional configuration they perform.
+    Stock Bash startup files vary widely between distributions/operating systems in terms of which of them source which startup files, under what circumstances, in what order and what additional configuration they perform.
     As such, the most reliable way to get Pyenv in all environments is to append Pyenv configuration commands to both `.bashrc` (for interactive shells) and the profile file that Bash would use (for login shells).